 Hey all!
 I have about twenty-one months of not drinking and sixteen months of solid sobriety.
 After I left Mountainside, my life was in turmoil.
 I was trying to regain my daughters’ trust, faced a divorce from my wife, was not living with my family, and wanted to sell the family house.
 We managed to sell the house, and the relationships with my daughters have been improving.
 Things had been looking up.

 I started listening in AA, participating more in meetings, and growing up.
-I listen to many podcasts in between meetings, one, in particular, is Gary K on Sober Speak.
+I listen to many podcasts in between meetings, one, in particular, is Gary K’s Sober Speak.
 The one thing he says that really resonates with me is, “Alcohol doesn’t cause alcoholism, it fixes it.”
-When I keep my thoughts to myself, I tend to stew on the bad.
+When I keep my thoughts to myself, I tend to ruminate.
 I convince myself that I don’t deserve to feel good.
-That I don’t deserve good things or good people in my life.
+That I don’t deserve good things nor good people in my life.

 Life is meant to be lived on simple terms.
 Letting go of trying to control it has given me the gift of living.
 I am not going to say that I’m living a life beyond my wildest dreams, but I have a life filled with experiences that I now remember, and friendships I can count on.
 I’m now also someone others can count on.
 I can now have a relationship with a special person and know it is coming from a place of honesty.
 Life is ever-evolving, changing, and getting better.
 With honesty and some work, life is good.

-Peace and serenity my friends.
+Peace and serenity, my friends,